Applying for BFI National Lottery Development funding

 10. Appendix A: Project-specific costs

-The information below provides guidance on cost types, certain cost caps and further notes to use when putting together your application budget.
+The information below provides guidance on cost types, some cost caps and notes to use when putting together your application budget.
 This list is routinely revised to ensure that any caps continue to be reasonable.

 Cost and budget line item